krutikdesai/Graph-Theory/README.md

-Some header and source file for a graph theory project.
+Header and source files for graph algorithms in C++.

 -Header file includes methods to setup adjacency lists for directed/undirected graphs with weights (Weights are initialized as 0 for unweighted graphs).